In Stock

 Soil Preparation

-Raspberries grow best in rich, moist, well-drained soil with a pH of 5.5–6.5 (tolerates up to 6.8).
+Raspberries grow best in well-drained, moderately acidic to near-neutral soil with a pH between 5.5 to 6.5, though they can tolerate soils up to 6.8.
 Before planting, mix in well-rotted compost or aged manure to improve fertility and structure.
 Improve clay or sandy soils with organic matter.
 In areas with poor drainage, consider planting in raised beds.

 Training

 Raspberries need support due to their long, flexible canes.
-Use a trellis, wire, or fence — suitable for both garden beds and large pots.
-In the first year, primocanes (green canes) grow and establish but do not fruit.
+Use a trellis, wire, or fence, suitable for both garden beds and large pots.
+In the first year, primocanes grow and establish but do not fruit.
 These canes will return the following spring as floricanes.

 From the second year onward, tie the floricanes to one side of the support and the new season’s primocanes to the other.
 This keeps fruiting and non-fruiting canes organised, improves airflow, helps prevent damage, and makes harvesting and annual pruning easier.